Payment Plans AvailableAvailable 24/7 Including Weekends

-A felony conviction will change your life permanently in a negative fashion.
+A felony conviction will change your life permanently in a negative way.
 At Maronick Law LLC, we understand how critical it is to act swiftly and aggressively against these charges.

 Our team brings over 80 years of combined experience to your case.
 Our personal, client-focused approach ensures you feel comfortable and confident about your defense strategy.